jenkinsci/bitwarden-credentials-provider-plugin/README.md

 -   **Bitwarden API Key Credential:** Select a Jenkins "Username with password" credential that stores your Bitwarden service account's Client ID and Client Secret.
 -   **Bitwarden Master Password Credential:** Select a Jenkins "Secret text" credential that stores your service account's Master Password.
 -   **Cache Duration:** Sets how often the plugin will sync with the Bitwarden server in the background.

+> [!IMPORTANT]
+> **Service Account Recommended**
+>
+> Because this plugin requires an account's Master Password, it is recommended that you **do not use your primary, personal Bitwarden account**.
+>
+> The best practice is to create a dedicated service account (a separate Bitwarden user) and grant it read-only access to only the secrets it needs using a **Bitwarden Organization**.
+You can then control which secrets the Jenkins user can access by placing them into specific **Collections** within that organization.
+>
+> **Note:** While creating an organization is free in self-hosted **Vaultwarden**, sharing with more than one other user on the official **Bitwarden** cloud requires a paid plan.

 ### Configuration as Code (JCasC)